 I absolutely love teaching music the Musikgarten way!
-We’re now into our 13th year of teaching and I’m thrilled that we have so many families who’ve made music a priority for their children.
+2022 sees us start our 18th year of teaching and I’m thrilled that we have so many families who’ve made music a priority for their children.

 But what about the families who want to make music a priority, but just can’t afford to?
 One of the joys of having my own Musikgarten has been helping families by offering free tuition and scholarships.
 Some people may be aware that I’ve been doing this, but up till now I’ve kept it low key, preferring to fly under the radar.